 #11: Most FSBO’s Fail

 Many of the calls and emails you will get while trying to sell your home yourself will be from agents trying to get you to list your home with them.
 Why?
-Because they know that most homes for sale by owner fail in the end.
-From initial marketing to finding qualified buyers to negotiation, there’s simply too many places for it all to go terribly wrong.
+Because they know that most homes for sale by owner listings fail in the end.
+From the initial marketing to finding qualified buyers to negotiation, there are simply too many places for it all to go terribly wrong.

 In 2015, only 8% of home sales were FSBOs.
 The number of homes for sale by owner has been steadily declining for years, because it takes a lot of time and effort to sell a home now.

 For the few FSBOs that do succeed, they take longer to sell.
 On average, FSBOs take 19 more days to sell than homes listed by a Realtor.